All Episodes

 And so blunt, direct, maybe you might say honest and refreshing.

-Maybe we can see that in your paper tomorrow.
+Maybe we could see that in your paper tomorrow.

-This again, the reporter's question was, Governor, do you think the sort of confrontational tone you're taking will increase your odds of getting the through a legislature?
+Again, the reporter's question was, Governor, do you think the sort of confrontational tone you're taking will increase your odds of getting this through the legender?

-Which is a typical pap formulaic uh question from the media to a Republican confrontational tone.
+Which is a typical pap formulaic question from the media to a Republican confrontational tone.

 And again, it is because there are just people on our side of the aisle are hunger, hungry for elected conservative leadership, not wishy-washy Republican leadership.

-Uh uh snerdly attempting to suck up to the host, uh, shouting at me at the IFB, saying, Finally, we have an elected official acting like me.
+Snirdly attempting to suck up to the host shouting at me at the IFB saying, finally, we have an elected official acting like me.

 I've never spoken to him.

-He's is an independent guy, but he is right on he was elected to do what he's doing, what he's uh elected to do, and he's done tell people who he is.
+He was elected to do what he's doing, what he's elected to do, and he's not to tell people who he is.

-He's not gonna have any doubt about it.
+He's not going to have any doubt about it.

 Chris Christie is your model.